Scattering and absorption of ultracold atoms by nanotubes: Casimir-Polder Potential

-where $r_{pws}$ is the separation between the atom and a discrete piece of the tube, $C(r,\xi)$ is the strength coefficient, and the integral takes place over the volume of the tube, $V$. $C$ may be calculated as a function of $r$ and $\xi$ to provide approximate corrections due to retardation and temperature effects.
-We use \cite{parsegianvdw}
+where $r_{pws}$ is the separation between the atom and an infinitesimal piece of the tube, $C(r,\xi_l)$ is the strength coefficient, and the integral takes place over the volume of the tube, $V$.
+It is possible to calculate $C$ as a function of $r$ and $\xi_l$ to provide approximate corrections to the potential due to retardation and temperature effects.
+We use the general expression for the dispersion interaction between two point particles \cite{parsegianvdw}

-where $r_l=(2\xi_l/c)r_{pws}$ with $c$ the vacuum speed of light. $\beta(i\xi_l)$ is the polarizability of a discrete piece of nanotube used for the pairwise summation.
-As $\alpha(i\xi)$ generally decays much more rapidly with frequency than $\beta(i\xi)$, we can use static tube polarizabilities to a good approximation.
-Finally, we consider the simplest approximation $V_{CP}(r)=-C_5/r^{5}$ which is a limit of the pairwise approach, assuming $L \gg r \gg R_0$ in the non-retarded regime, where $R_0$ is the radius of the tube.
+where $r_l=(2\xi_l/c)r_{pws}$ with $c$ the vacuum speed of light and $\beta(i\xi_l)$ is the polarizability of a discrete piece of nanotube (derived from the bulk dielectric constant) used for the pairwise summation.
+As $\alpha(i\xi_l)$ generally decays much more rapidly with frequency than $\beta(i\xi_l)$, we can use static tube polarizabilities to a good approximation.

-We plot the potential for $^{87}$Rb atoms interacting with a nanotube at $T=300\:K$ in Fig.\ \ref{fig:vntube} assuming $R_0=63.5$\:nm \cite{schneeweissNNnew}.
+We plot the potential for $^{87}$Rb atoms interacting with a solid nanotube at $T=300\:$K in Fig.\ \ref{fig:vntube} assuming a tube radius $R_0=63.5\:$nm, based on recent experiments \cite{SchneeweissP.2012}.
 The $^{87}$Rb polarizability is taken from \cite{PhysRevA.69.022509}.
-We plot one curve (gray) using Eq.\ (\ref{eq:scheeltubevdw}) and the Green's tensor from \cite{PhysRevA.75.062905}, which is for a good conductor.
-The blue curve is plotted using Eqs.\ (\ref{eq:pwsvdw}) and (\ref{eq:Cpars}) with a tube length $L=10\:\mu$m and $\beta$ calculated assuming a dielectric constant $\epsilon=2.5$.
-The red curve is plotted using the $-C_5/r^5$ model with $C_5=6\times10^{-65}$J\:m$^5$, as obtained in recent experiments \cite{GierlingM.2011}.
-We see that the potential becomes strong on ultracold atomic energy scales ($\sim 10^{-31}$\:J) about 0.5\:$\mu$m from the surface.
-The conducting tube generally delivers the strongest potential, as expected.
-The $-C_5/r^5$ potential is around three orders of magnitude weaker.
-We calculated the potential for a dielectric cylinder using the Green's tensor approach \cite{Li:2000:0920-5071:961} but have not plotted it here since it is barely distinguishable from the pairwise summation curve, the difference being $\sim 5\%$.
-This is significant since Eq.\ (\ref{eq:pwsvdw}) can typically be calculated orders of magnitude faster than Eq.\ (\ref{eq:scheeltubevdw}) and is immediately extendable to arbitrary geometries.
-It is, however, crucial that retardation corrections are included using Eq.\ (\ref{eq:Cpars}).
+We plot one curve (grey, dashed) using Eq.\ (\ref{eq:scheeltubevdw}) and the Green's tensor from \cite{PhysRevA.75.062905}, which is for a good conductor.
+The blue curve is also calculated using Eq.\ (\ref{eq:scheeltubevdw}) but assumes a dielectric tube with relative permittivity $\epsilon = 2.5$, a good insulator.
+The Green's tensor coefficients are obtained from \cite{Li:2000:0920-5071:961} in this case.
+The dotted red curve is plotted using Eqs.\ (\ref{eq:pwsvdw}) and (\ref{eq:Cpars}) with a tube length $L=10\:\mu$m and $\beta$ calculated using Clausius-Mossotti relations, assuming a dielectric constant $\epsilon=2.5$ and a number density of $10^{29}$, typical for carbon systems.
+The potential is calculated at $z=5\:\mu$m, directly between the two ends of the tube.